-The one word I think of when I think of anyone working toward a goal, whether athletes, entrepreneurs, all the way to steel workers working in the mills of my hometown of Mingo Junction, Ohio, is tenacious.
+The one word I think of when I think of anyone working toward a goal is tenacious.

 Let's look at the definition of the word.
 Merriam Webster describes tenacious as,